psocha/psocha.github.io/book-summaries/sapiens.md

 **12,000 years ago:**
 As the Ice Age ended and the world warmed, certain high-maintenance plants like wheat became more abundant.
 Sapiens spent more time caring for such plants until for some bands, it became a full-time sedentary job.
-The "agricultural revolution" was a disaster for Homo sapiens, giving them less-diversified and more precarious diets than their forager ancestors.
+The agricultural revolution was a disaster for Homo sapiens, giving them less-diversified and more precarious diets than their forager ancestors.
 Food surpluses, when they happened, were quickly lost to population growth or extorted by idle ruling elites who kept peace through arbitrary social orders.

 **12,000 years ago - present:**